ballerina-platform/ballerina-lang/bvm/ballerina-runtime/README.md

 ArrayType strArrayType = TypeCreator.createArrayType(PredefinedTypes.TYPE\_STRING)
 ```

-## Calling ballerina object method
+## Calling Ballerina object method

-Ballerina runtime has exposed APIs to call ballerina object method and ballerina function pointer using Java.
+Ballerina runtime exposes APIs to call the Ballerina object method and Ballerina function pointer using Java.

-io.ballerina.runtime.api.Runtime class exposes two java APis to call object methods.
+`io.ballerina.runtime.api.Runtime` class exposes two Java APIs to call object methods.

 1. invokeMethodAsyncSequentially

-Invoke Object method asynchronously and sequentially.
+Invoke the Object method asynchronously and sequentially.
 This method will ensure that the object methods are invoked in the same thread where other object methods are executed.
 So, the methods will be executed sequentially per object level.

 2. invokeMethodAsyncConcurrently

-Invoke Object method asynchronously and concurrently.
-Caller needs to ensure that no data race is possible for the mutable state with a given object method and with arguments.
-So, the method can be concurrently run with different os threads.
+Invoke the Object method asynchronously and concurrently.
+The caller needs to ensure that no data race is possible for the mutable state with a given object method and with arguments.
+So, the method can be concurrently run with different OS threads.

-Ex. call an isolated method using Java API.
+The following code shows an example of calling an isolated method using Java API.

 #### Ballerina